Tejaasree/Sales-and-Profit-Analysis/README.md

 - ## Dataset Used:
   <a href="https://github.com/Tejaasree/Sales-and-Profit-Analysis/blob/main/SuperStore%20Sales%20DataSet.xlsx">Superstore Sales Dataset</a>

 The dataset contains transactional records including:

-• Order ID, Order Date, Ship Date
+- Order ID, Order Date, Ship Date
-• Region, State, City
+- Region, State, City
-• Category, Sub-category, Product Name
+- Category, Sub-category, Product Name
-• Sales, Profit, Quantity
+- Sales, Profit, Quantity
-• Customer Segment and Shipping Mode
+- Customer Segment and Shipping Mode

+## Questions (KPIs):

+- What is the total sales and total profit?
+- Which region generates the highest revenue?
+- Which product category and sub-category perform best?
+- What are the monthly and yearly sales trends?
+- Which customer segment contributes the most revenue?
+- Which geographic locations generate the highest sales?
+- How does sales performance vary across regions and time?

+Dashboard Interaction: